 GENERAL . . .
-The Bonds, which are obligations of the District and are not obligations of the City of Round Rock; Georgetown Independent School District; Williamson County, Texas; the State of Texas; or any other political subdivision, will be secured by a continuing direct annual ad valorem tax, without legal limitation as to rate or amount, on all taxable property located within the District.
+The Bonds, which are obligations of the District and are not obligations of Round Rock; Williamson County, Texas; the State of Texas; or any other political subdivision, will be secured by a continuing direct annual ad valorem tax, without legal limitation as to rate or amount, on all taxable property located within the District.
 See "THE BONDS - Source of and Security for Payment."

 The ultimate security for payment of principal of and interest on the Bonds depends on the ability of the District to collect from the property owners within the District all taxes levied against the property or, in the event of foreclosure, on the value of the taxable property with respect to taxes levied by the District and by other taxing authorities.
 The collection by the District of delinquent taxes owed to it and the enforcement by registered owners of the District's obligation to collect sufficient taxes may be a costly and lengthy process.
 Furthermore, the District cannot and does not make any representations that continued development of property within the District will occur or that the development in the District will maintain taxable values sufficient to justify continued payment by property owners or that there will be a market for the property.
-See "RISK FACTORS - Registered Owners' Remedies."
+See "INVESTMENT CONSIDERATIONS - Registered Owners' Remedies."